← Back

 Consensus

-The Problem
+The Problem With Single-Pass Transcription

-Once I started, I realized the deeper problem: every transcription app runs one engine, one pass, and gives you one result.
+Every consumer transcription app runs one engine, one pass, and gives you one result.
 If it misheard something, you have no way of knowing unless you listen to the entire recording yourself.
 That defeats the purpose.

 Consensus runs two different speech-to-text engines on the same audio and compares the results.
 Where they agree, you can trust the transcript.
-Where they disagree, the app flags those spans and lets you resolve them inline -- select the better version, accept, and move on.
+Where they disagree, the app flags those spans and lets you resolve them inline — select the better version, accept, move on.
+You end up with a verified transcript built from multiple independent readings of the same audio.
+Otter, Rev, Descript, Trint, MacWhisper, Sonix — all single-engine, single-pass.

 What's Inside